-The Board undertakes an evaluation process each year to assess its performance.
-The assessment is conducted by an external consultant who seeks Board and Management feedback on the performance of the Board and Committees as a whole, as well as feedback on individual directors and the Group's reporting and governance practices.
-The most recent evaluation was completed in August 2022.
+The Board undertakes an evaluation process each year to assess the performance of the Board and its Committees.
+The assessment is conducted by the Nominating and Corporate Governance Committee (with the assistance where necessary from external consultants, who utilise an anonymous survey to obtain Board and Management feedback on the performance of the Board and Committees).
+The most recent evaluation was completed in August 2023.